-Because the proposed rule change does not (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act21 and Rule 19b-4(f)(6) thereunder.22
+Because the proposed rule change does not (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act 19 and Rule 19b-4(f)(6) thereunder.20

-A proposed rule change filed under Rule 19b-4(f)(6)23 normally does not become operative for 30 days after the date of filing.
-However, pursuant to Rule 19b-4(f)(6)(iii),24 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
-The Exchange has requested that the Commission waive the 30-day operative delay so that the proposal may become operative immediately upon filing.
-The Exchange states that such waiver will allow the Exchange to extend the pilot program prior to its expiration on May 3, 2017, and maintain the status quo, thereby reducing market disruption.
+A proposed rule change filed under Rule 19b-4(f)(6) 21 normally does not become operative for 30 days after the date of filing.
+However, pursuant to Rule 19b-4(f)(6)(iii),22 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
+The Exchange has asked the Commission to waive the 30-day operative delay so that the proposal may become operative immediately upon filing.
+The Exchange states that such waiver will allow the Exchange to extend the pilot program prior to its expiration on November 5, 2018, and maintain the status quo, thereby reducing market disruption.

-The Commission believes that waiving the 30-day operative delay is consistent with the protection of investors and the public interest.
-Waiver of the operative delay will allow the Exchange to extend the pilot program prior to its expiration on May 3, 2017, which will ensure that the program continues to operate uninterrupted.
-Therefore, the Commission hereby waives the 30-day operative delay and designates the proposed rule change to be operative upon filing with the Commission.25
+The Commission believes that waiving the 30-day operative delay is consistent with the protection of investors and the public interest, as it will allow the pilot program to continue uninterrupted, thereby avoiding investor confusion that could result from a temporary interruption in the pilot program.
+For this reason, the Commission designates the proposed rule change to be operative upon filing.23